httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 Also, due to the fact that any header that is supplied to Fetch is required to be end-to-end, there is an ambiguity in what a Cache-Digest header respresents when a request is transmitted through a proxy.
 The header may represent the cache state of a client or that of a proxy, depending on how the proxy handles the header.

-# Acknowledgements

-Thanks to Yoav Weiss for his idea and text to use Cuckoo Filter.

-Thanks to Stefan Eissing for his suggestions.

 # Changes

 ## Since draft-ietf-httpbis-cache-digest-03